missmess/vite-plugin-qiankun-x/README.md

 - Keep ESM features of Vite.

+- Support React HMR (and other library using inline ESM).

 - No side effects, can run independently or within qiankun.

 - Can cooperate with [vite-plugin-dynamic-base](https://github.com/chenxch/vite-plugin-dynamic-base) for multi-environment deployment.